 4. Activism Research Is Aggressively Disseminated.
 The "Publish it and they will come" approach works better in theory than in practice.
 In a world of 140 character messages, it is unlikely a journal article will have a direct impact on decision makers whose behavior we wish to change.
 Different research has different gatekeepers and different channels.
-This might mean presenting at companies and conventions, starting a blog and website, sending a direct-mail campaign to legislators, or visiting with congressional staffers.
-These efforts can be order to develop a state level proof-of-concept.
+This might mean presenting at companies and conventions, starting a blog and website, sending a directmail campaign to legislators, or visiting with congressional staffers.
+These efforts can be either top-down or bottom-up.
+When the research suggesting a tax on sugared beverages failed to get traction on the national level, some researchers in this area began campaigning state governments, in order to develop a state level proof-of-concept.